chiiyokii/AI_Project/README.md

 df_ml = df_ml.drop('category', axis=1)
 ```

 &emsp;&emsp;To use the dataset, we need to normalize every column.
-After testing scaling (as we did for XGB algorithm) and normalizing, normalizing proves to be the most accurate way to do.
+After testing scaling and normalizing, normalizing proves to be the most accurate way to do.
 This allows the algorithm to work with smaller values and be more efficient :

 ```python
 column_to_normalise = ['x_lbt93', 'y_lbt93', 'area_living', 'area_land', 'n_rooms']